Despite US Covid-19 cases dropping, infections are still staggeringly high. Here's what has experts worried - Local News 8

 “There were no specific safety concerns identified in subgroup analyses by age, race, ethnicity, medical comorbidities, or prior SARS-CoV-2 infection,” the analysis said.

-And while the US has struggled with supply shortages as it works to get Americans vaccinated, numbers will ramp up in the coming months.
+Meanwhile, the US supply of vaccines is set to ramp up significantly in the coming months.

 Pfizer and Moderna — whose vaccines were already authorized for emergency use — have pledged to make a combined total of 220 million doses available for shipment by the end of March.
 Meanwhile, Johnson & Johnson, if it secures an emergency use authorization, has pledged to make 20 million doses available in the same time frame.